AtheMathmo/GraphSketch/README.md

 GraphSketch
 ===========

-Kivy App to create and modify visual graph structures
+Kivy App to create and modify visual graph structures.
+Must be built using Kivy (http://kivy.org/#home).